The ultimate guide on the psychology behind marketing and sales.

 This phrase (fear of missing out) has become so popular recently that it has its own acronym: FOMO.
 Typically this applies to people who can’t stop looking at their smartphones because they have a fear of missing out on some Facebook post, pop culture trend, or even an invitation to go out.

-You can take this natural fear and funnel it into your sales system by creating an offer that’s somehow limited.
+You can take this natural fear and funnel it into your sales system by creating a somehow limited offer.
 For example:

 - Offer a discount or bonus for a limited amount of time.
 For example, you can offer a 50% discount that ends in 72 hours.

-As you can see, there are many different ways to create scarcity, boost urgency and in general create a sense of fear.
+As you can see, there are many different ways to create scarcity, boost urgency and in general, develop a sense of fear.
 These include:

 - Discount sales.